II:01:11 Animal Care and Use in Research and Teaching

 2. Be responsible for the University’s Animal Welfare Assurance.

-4. Serve as a consultant to the Committee and provide assistance in the conduct of Committee business.
+4. Serve as a consultant to the Committee and provide assistance to the Chairperson in the conduct and coordination of activities of the Committee.

-5. Provide administrative support and assistance to the Chairperson in the conduct and coordination of activities of the Committee.
+7. Provide administrative support and assistance to the Chairperson in the conduct and coordination of activities of the Committee.

 V. MEETINGS AND ATTENDANCE